Quickstart: Create and deploy a human resources Power Virtual Agents bot in Teams

 Save the topic.

-Now that Bob has the time-off topic created, he can save the topic and add other topics that match the need for his HR bot to answer questions that Contoso employees might have.
+Now that the time-off topic has been created, Bob can save the topic and add other topics that match the need for the HR bot to answer questions that Contoso employees might have.

 Don't forget to test your bot and ensure it is working as expected for the best employee experience.
 You will see the message posted to the Teams channel when the flow is executed in the test canvas.